Hey Kids (Start Here)

 “What do you mean it ‘consumes’ them?”
 Telford demanded.

-“Before they die,” Cowan said, “they lose the will to work.
-The Goa’uld were meant to last longer.
-They were meant to resist the effects of this place.”
+“Before they die,” Cowan said, “before they got sick, they lost the will to work.
+The Goa’uld were meant to resist the effects of this place.”

-“The Alliance doesn’t work with Goa’uld,” Telford snapped.
+“The Alliance doesn’t work with Goa’uld,” Telford said evenly.

-“Perhaps Sixth House doesn’t,” Cowan replied darkly.
-“If that’s true, then you should count yourselves fortunate.”
+“Perhaps Sixth House doesn’t.”
+Cowan coughed.
+“If that’s true, count yourselves fortunate.”

 Volker glanced up.
 Cowan’s eyes were on him, baleful in his pale, sweaty face.
-He shuddered and focused back on the A-corder.
-Volker zoomed in on the four lifesigns, allowing them to take up the entire screen.
+He shuddered and focused on the A-corder.
+Volker zoomed in on the four lifesigns.

-“Pardon me,” Rush said, his voice polite and smooth, as though he were attending a science conference somewhere nice, “but I was under the impression that the Lucian Alliance has the means of preventing acts of open revolt, even by Goa’uld.
-No matter how—deplorable the circumstances.”
+“Pardon me,” Rush said as though he were attending a nice science conference rather than locked in a hermetically sealed and faintly radioactive abandoned mine, “but I was under the impression that the Lucian Alliance has the means of preventing acts of open revolt, even by Goa’uld.
+No matter how deplorable the circumstances.”

-Volker kept one eye on the ongoing interrogation, one eye on his A-corder.
-It was clear from the orientation of the dots, that the other blue dot was Rush.
+Volker kept one eye on the interrogation and one eye on his A-corder.
+It was clear from the orientation that the other blue dot was Rush.

 Telford and Cowan were green.